 Our mission is to help students learn topnotch phlebotomy skills that will enable them to find fulfilling employment in a lifelong career.
-Students learn compassion and empathy in caring for patients, which also makes their lives better.
-We stress empathy, honesty, respect for the patient, teamwork, and quality in all aspects of the practice of phlebotomy.
+Students learn compassion and empathy in caring for patients, which makes their medical experiences easier and less stressful.
+We emphasize empathy, honesty, respect for the patient, teamwork, and quality in all aspects of the practice of Phlebotomy.

 Based in Downtown Medford, Oregon, RVPS was founded to assist students in developing a career in phlebotomy.

-Directed by Linda Singley, PBT-ASCP, RVPS offers over 3 decades of professional phlebotomy experience.
+Directed by Linda Singley, (PBT) ASCP, RVPS offers over 3 decades of professional phlebotomy experience.
 Linda opened RVPS in 2004 and has been a staple in training for the local medical community ever since!